andrewcomputsci2019/cse15l-lab-reports/lab1.md

 directory on the file system
 * The output was not an error

-### `ls` with file path
+### `ls` with a path to a file
 ```shell
 [user@sahara ~]$ ls lecture1/messages/de.txt
 lecture1/messages/de.txt
 [user@sahara ~]$
 ```
 * working directory before was `/home`
-* The output of the command was identical to the path passed to the command, with no other information printed with it.
+* The output of the command was identical to the path passed to the command, with no other information printed along with it.
 * The output was not an error
 ___